My second grade teacher discreetly pulled my mother aside and said:

 “There’s something I need to speak to you about concerning Daniel.”

 What could it be now?
-Busted again for throwing Kim off of the merry go round or did Father Larry rat me out for hiding the sacramental wine before communion?
+Busted again for throwing Tom off of the merry go round or did Father Larry rat me out for hiding the sacramental wine before communion?

 Neither would be the case.
 Instead, I apparently had an obsession with my pencil eraser.

 “Daniel is not able to finish his assignments.
 He’s constantly erasing his work and starting all over.
 Handwriting lessons are the worst for him.
 He keeps erasing his letters and doing them over and over again.
 It’s as if he is never satisfied until his work is absolutely perfect.”

 Dr. Fugen Neziroglu diagnoses this constant erasing behavior as obsessive compulsive disorder (OCD).
-I diagnose the behavior as a case of perfectionism mixed in with a spice of paralysis by over analysis combined with introverted tendencies.
+I diagnose the behavior as a case of perfectionism mixed in with spices of paralysis by over analysis and introverted tendencies.

 My struggle with perfectionism would continue well beyond my childhood years.
 As a student, I was a perpetual editor of my own work and never fully satisfied with a finished product.

-I would walk around with the feeling that my work was constantly being critiqued by a panel of judges and I was never fully satisfied unless every judge hit the little red approval button turning their chairs around to accept me.
+I felt my work was constantly being critiqued by a panel of judges and I was never fully satisfied unless every judge hit the little red approval button to turn their chairs around to accept me.

 Hara Marano, editor of Psychology Today, writes: